accept-nano/accept-nano/README.md

  - *accept-nano* does not need to know your merchant wallet seed.
 It takes payments from customers and sends them to your merchant account address defined in config file.
  - *accept-nano* server is designed to be open to the Internet but you can run it in your internal network and control requests to it if you want to be extra safe.
  - *accept-nano* does not keep funds itself and passes incoming payments to the merchant account immediately.
-So there is only a small period of time when the funds are held by *accept-nano*.
+So there is only a short period of time when the funds are held by *accept-nano*.
  - Private keys are not saved in the database and derived from the seed defined in the config.
 So you are safe even if the database file is stolen.
+ - Key generation and block signing is done in *accept-nano* process.
+That means private keys does not leave the process in any circumstances.

 ## Contributing